First Conte government: Resignation

-Conte announced his resignation on August 20, 2019, averting a no-confidence vote promoted by Matteo Salvini.
-The same day, President of Italy Sergio Mattarella accepted Conte's resignation and announced consultations with party leaders for the next two days.
-On August 22, Mattarella said some parties were trying to form "a solid majority" and he gave these political parties until August 27 to report back to him, after which he would hold two more days of consultations.

-On August 29, Mattarella tasked Conte with the formation of a new cabinet, a coalition of Five Star Movement and Democratic Party.
-As customary, the premier-designate reserved the right to accept the mandate, pending further talks with both parties.
+Conte announced his resignation on 20 August 2019, averting a no-confidence vote promoted by Salvini.
+The same day, President Sergio Mattarella accepted Conte's resignation and announced consultations with party leaders for the next two days.
+On August 22, Mattarella said some parties were trying to form "a solid majority" and he gave these political parties unti l27 August to report back to him, after which he would hold two more days of consultations.
+On 29 August, Mattarella tasked Conte with the formation of a new cabinet, a coalition of the M5S and the PD, which became known as the "yellow-red government" (governo rossoverde) due to their party colours.
+As customary, the Prime Minister-designate reserved the right to accept the mandate, pending further talks with both parties.